gisce/one_year_ago/README.md

 # One Year Ago

-OneYearAgo provides an easy way to get the same day on a previous day.
+OneYearAgo provides an Easy way to get the same day scenario (week, weekday, working day and holiday) for a previous year.

 It's important to define that we understand "the same day" as the day in a previous year that accomplish:
 - Same week of year